-The design of dry risers allows firefighters to connect their fire hose to the water inlet valve at ground level and pump water up the dry pipe to landing valves strategically located around the building.
+The design and layout allows firefighters to connect their fire hose to the water inlet valve at ground level and pump water up the dry pipe to landing valves strategically located around the building.

 For buildings over eighteen metres above ground level, dry risers are generally a fire safety requirement.
-Typically used in high rise buildings and flats, they take away the need for firefighters to run hoses up several floors.
+Typically used in high rise buildings and flats, especially social housing, they take away the need for firefighters to run hoses up several floors.